8-bit polysynth

 - Four pitch-modulation/LFO modes and four arpeggiator modes

-- AYMID protocol support for receiving and playing AY song data via Ay_Emul
+- AYMID protocol support for song playback and real-time remixing via Ay_Emul

 - 64-preset memory arranged as eight banks of eight presets